MortonArb-CollectionsValue/OccurrencePoints/README.md

 ## This workflow is meant for downloading and cleaning occurrence point data for target species.
 The following gives an overview of each script in the workflow.
+### Final output is a folder of "spp_edited_points" with CSV of occurrence points for each target species; a variety of standardized columns are included for sorting and filtering, based on specific project goals (see 3-1_refine_occurrence_points.R below).
+### Interactive map (HTML) for each target species are located in "interactive_maps_split_by_sp" folder, which can be used for visualizing standard columns and flags [in development]

 ## 0-1_set_workingdirectory.R